-Well, there are the standard emergency numbers in Peru -- police, fire brigade and ambulance -- but these services may not be the best option.
+There are the standard emergency numbers in Peru--police, fire brigade, and ambulance--but these services may not be the best option.
 You could try calling your embassy in Peru, but embassies can only help in certain situations.

 Peru’s Dirección Ejecutiva de Turismo y Medio Ambiente (DIRTUPRAMB), or Executive Directorate of Tourism and Environment, is a specialized force within the Peruvian National Police (Policía Nacional del Perú, or PNP).

 The Tourism Division within DIRTUPRAMB, which is in charge of Peru’s official tourist police, was developed with the following mission in mind:

 “...to plan, organize, direct, control and supervise police operations of prevention and investigation of the commission on administrative offenses, misdemeanors, and crimes as a result of tourism activities, providing support, guidance, security, and protection to the tourists and their property.” (www.pnp.gob.pe; División de Turismo)

 In other words, the tourist police are charged with assisting and protecting tourists as well as the historical/cultural sites and attractions that they visit.

 The tourist police patrol on foot and by vehicle (car and motorbike).
 The motorized squadron of the tourist police is known as the Aguilas Blancas (White Eagles).